kameryn1811/Bandcamp-Downloader/README.md

 **Want extra peace of mind?**

-You can review the code, build it yourself, or use the standalone Python script in Option 2 Below.
+You can review the code, build it yourself, or use the standalone Python script like in Option 2 below.

 ### Option 2: Standalone Script (For Advanced Users)